Compare & get lowest quotes

 WELCOME TO Canadian L.I.C.
 INC

-You will need emergency medical coverage of a minimum of $100,000, valid for at least one year from the day they enter Canada, proof of paid medical insurance premium, and They may also need a signed letter of either a child or grandchild promising financial support during the stay in the country.
-Are you looking for Super Visa Insurance in Canada?
-Super Visa insurance is an essential part of the application for a Canadian Super Visa.
+You will need emergency medical coverage of a minimum of $100,000, valid for at least one year from the day they enter Canada, proof of paid medical insurance premium, and they may also need a signed letter from either a child or grandchild promising financial support during their stay in the country.
+Are you looking for a Super Visa Insurance Policy in Canada?
+Super Visa Insurance is an essential part of the Canadian Super Visa application process.
 It’s also known as a Parent and Grandparent Visa.
 If you’re not exactly sure what it is or how it works, fear not.
 You can get all the information you need here.

 started.

-Super Visa Insurance Brampton is a policy issued by the Government when there’s the hope of reuniting residents of Canada with their parents or grandparents.
-It allows for multiple entry visas, which can cover both your parents and your grandparents on the same insurance policy plan.
-If you are pursuing Parental Sponsorship, then a Super Visa Insurance policy is one of the most viable solutions.
+Super Visa Insurance is a policy issued by the Government that aims to reunite residents of Canada with their parents or grandparents.
+It allows multiple entry visas and covers your parents and grandparents on the same insurance policy plan.
+If you are pursuing Parental Sponsorship, then a Canadian Super Visa Insurance Policy is one of the most viable solutions.

-We understand that going through the process to obtain this Insurance can be stressful, so we’re here to help!
-We will leverage our experience and expertise to guide you through every step in this process, so you’re sure to meet all requirements and guidelines set out by the Government.
+We understand that obtaining this insurance can be stressful, so we’re here to help!
+We will leverage our experience and expertise to guide you through every step so you’re sure to meet all requirements and guidelines set out by the Government.

-When it comes to selecting a Super Visa Insurance plan, it’s essential to compare different policies and choose the one that best fits your requirements.
-At CanadianLIC.com, we understand that this can be a daunting task, which is why our experienced insurance agents are here to help.
+When it comes to selecting a Super Visa Insurance, it’s essential to compare different policies and choose the one that fits your Super Visa Insurance requirements.
+At CanadianLIC, we understand that this can be a daunting task, which is why our experienced insurance agents are here to help.

 Are you applying for a Super Visa for your parents or Grandparents?
 Not sure what documents you need to apply for this?